apostrophecms/docs/docs/piece-pages.md

 * We've added a `color` field to the piece page itself.
 * We've overridden the `filterByIndexPage` method in order to restrict the `product` pieces to those that match the `color` of this piece page.
 Notice that we didn't have to write a query builder for `query.color`.
 All `select` fields automatically have one.
 * We've overridden `chooseParentPage` to pick the first piece page with a `color` setting that matches the `piece`.
 This helps Apostrophe assign the right `_url` to the piece.

+Now we can add three separate product pages via the Page Tree button.
+Be sure to assign a value to the "Color" field.
+When you visit that page, you will see only products of the appropriate color.
+In addition, when you display those products anywhere on the site via a widget, the link for more information will be a virtual subpage of the matching piece page.